cilium/cilium/Documentation/operations/upgrade.rst

 * The ``disable-cnp-status-updates``, ``cnp-node-status-gc-interval duration`` and ``enable-k8s-event-handover`` options are deprecated and will be removed in v1.15.
 There is no replacement for these flags as enabling them causes scalability and performance issues even in small clusters.
+* The ``cluster-pool-v2beta`` IPAM mode is deprecated and will be removed in v1.15.
+  The functionality to dynamically allocate Pod CIDRs is now provided  by the more flexible ``multi-pool`` IPAM mode.

 Deprecated Commands
 ~~~~~~~~~~~~~~~~~~~